benchANT/tsbs/docs/iotdb.md

 specifies a unique device, so it's selected to be part of `deviceID`.
 But other tags are not so important and their values do not change during whole testing, so they are designed to be stored in a node named `_tags` as attributes.
-For more detail about how IoTDB manage attributes of a node, please take a look at [Timeseries Management](https://iotdb.apache.org/UserGuide/Master/Operate-Metadata/Timeseries.html#create-timeseries).
+For more details about how IoTDB manage attributes of a node, please take a look at [Timeseries Management](https://iotdb.apache.org/UserGuide/Master/Operate-Metadata/Timeseries.html#create-timeseries).

 The unit of timestamp in generated data is nanosecond, but it will be converted